-- To grasp a fundamental understanding of operating systems and processes - · To learn the concepts of CPU scheduling and deadlock - To understand synchronization and memory management concepts in OS - Understand the concepts of file systems and secondary storage structure - To learn the features of commercial operating systems
+- To grasp a fundamental understanding of operating systems and processes - To learn the concepts of CPU scheduling and deadlock - To understand synchronization and memory management concepts in OS - Understand the concepts of file systems and secondary storage structure - To learn the features of commercial operating systems

-- CO1 Define the concepts of operating systems operations, processes and threads.
-(K1) - CO2 Apply the concepts of CPU scheduling and deadlock techniques (K3) - CO3 Simulate the principles of memory management (K2) - CO4 Identify appropriate file system and disk organizations for a variety of computing scenario (K2) - CO5 Examine the features of various open source operating systems (K3)
+CO1 - Understand the concepts of operating systems operations, processes and threads, the basic principles used in the design of modern operating system and process.
+(K2)

+CO2 - Apply the concepts of CPU scheduling and deadlock techniques (K3)

+CO3 - Understand the concepts related to synchronization and memory management (K2)

+CO4 - Understand the concepts of file system and disk organizations for a variety of computing scenario.
+(K2)

+CO5 - Understand the case study of Linux Operating System (K2)